Best Coliving Coworking Programs for Remote Workers and Digital Nomads

 2. Choose your start date, countries, and duration of program (deposit required)

-3. Participate in a virtual meeting with the group 2-3 months prior to departure
+3. Participate in a virtual meeting with the group.
+The Channel/Group chats are created at least 2 weeks prior to the program start date.

 4. Arrive in host country and meet your program leader